Making a Difference at a Chocolate Cooperative in the Dominican Republic

 Chocal sells its bars to local grocery chains.
 The women currently work for minimum wage (8000 Dominican pesos a month which is roughly $174 U.S. dollars at July 2016 exchange rates).
 They are working to pay off their loans to get the business going stronger before taking more money for themselves or bringing on additional women.

-Every increase in production Fathom travellers facilitate puts the women that much closer to paying off their loan.
-During our couple of hours at Chocal, our group sorted 125 pounds of nibs and packaged 820 chocolate bars.
+During our couple of hours at Chocal, our group of 25 people sorted 125 pounds of nibs and packaged 820 chocolate bars.
 Perhaps our biggest impact took place in the attached store – our group bought a total of $254 U.S. dollars worth of product.

 It felt good to be able to help the community, even in a small way, and I learned a lot about the chocolate process.